AmiraAli23/Unit-19-Homework-Cryptocurrency-Wallet/README.md

 When we launch the app on streamlit, we are able to see each fintech professional with their pictures, account address to send the transaction to, finder rating, as well as their hourly rate in Eth.

-On the top left, it shows the account address in ganache that is paying out the ether, as well as their account balance after the transaction, 49.998 in this case.
+On the top left, it shows the account address in ganache that is paying out the ether, as well as their account balance after the transaction, which is 49.998 in this instance.

 We are able to select the fintech professional of our choosing, and the amount of hours we choose to hire them for.
 For this example, I chose Ash and opted to hire them for 0.05 hours.